Just-Some-Bots/MusicBot/_docs/using/updating.md

 ## Automatic update script

 With any luck, in most cases you can update using the bundled update script.
+On Windows, the update script will attempt to update FFmpeg.
+This is optional and can be skipped.

 * **Linux/MacOS**: `./update.sh` (for Mac users: run this in a Terminal)
 * **Windows**: Open `update.bat`.